 mandalameg

-The Korean name for spicy pork bulgogi is Jeyuk Bokkeum (제육볶음) – Jeyuk means pork, and bokkeum means stir-fry.
-It’s a spicy marinated pork stir-fry with the mildly sweet and spicy gochujang sauce.
+The spicy pork bulgogi from Korea is known by names like Jeyuk Bokkeum (제육볶음) and Dweji Bulgogi (돼지불고기).
+“Jeyuk” stands for pork and “bokkeum” means stir-fry.
+It’s a spicy pork stir-fry using a sweet and spicy sauce called gochujang.

 If you want to try this spicy pork bulgogi sauce with a slightly different version, try my chicken bulgogi recipe.
 It’s equally tasty and everyone who tried that recipe have raved about it.